maxdeviant/lol-mastery-manager/README.md

 >We typically don't ban for using a tool like this without an announcement.
 Further more, usage of these kinds of tools usually result in a warning and a temp ban before a permanent ban being the last step.
 I can't give you any kind of update now or anytime in the immediate future, but I can say that you will not wake up to a sudden and un-expected ban without warning by using this tool. [[Link]](https://www.reddit.com/r/leagueoflegends/comments/3oeb8q/just_made_a_tool_for_automatically_creating/cw03o71)

+**TL;DR:** Currently, you will not be banned for using it.
+And if Riot eventually decides that this *is* against the ToS, there would be fair warning before any permanent ban takes place against your account.
+So for now, happy mastery assigning :wink:

 ### Can I run it on Mac OS X?
 As of right now only Windows is supported, but OS X support is being investigated.